krishnaura45/Olympics_Data_Dive/README.md

 - Explore historical performance trends.
 - Study data analytics using tools such as Power BI
 - Develop interactive dashboards for intuitive exploration.
-- Utilize Python for statistical analysis and modeling.![image]
+- Utilize Python for statistical analysis and modeling.

 ### WORKING<hr>